 Because of this, it is the best path to be transparent about your pregnancy with your employer.
 If a conversation has not been had, the employer or company may claim they were unaware of the pregnancy so their actions were not illegal.
 It is also advisable to document conversations in writing by following up or memorializing meetings.

 Unfortunately, pregnancy discrimination does happen.
-If you have been a victim of pregnancy discrimination, talk to an Ohio pregnancy discrimination lawyer as soon as possible.
+If you have been a victim of pregnancy discrimination, talk to our Ohio pregnancy discrimination lawyers as soon as possible.
 The experienced and knowledgeable lawyers at Coffman Legal LLC are strong and committed advocates for all Ohio workers.
-Contact an attorney today to further discuss your employment claim.
+Contact our attorneys today to further discuss your employment claim.
 They can guide you through the process of securing compensation for emotional distress.
 Call 614-949-1181 for a free and confidential consultation.